-You will learn how to use specific tools and techniques for analyzing SQL Server: Query Store, wait and latch statistics, Extended Events, DMVs, Distributed Replay, and PerfMon.
+You will learn how to use specific tools and techniques for analyzing SQL Server: creating and using performance baselines, benchmarking tools, wait and latch statistics, Extended Events, DMVs, and PerfMon.
 These techniques will be highly adaptable to whatever situation you encounter and you will understand not just how to capture performance data but also how to interpret it, so you can derive answers to your own performance problems rather than relying on someone giving you the answer.

 If you need help justifying training to your organization, we can help you:

 - Letter to your boss explaining why SQLskills training is worthwhile

 - Class will run from 8:30am-5:45pm Monday through Thursday and 8:30am-5:00pm on Friday.

 - 7:45am Breakfast